History of the Jews in Mexico: Jewish communities in Mexico

-The Mexican Jewish community has strong roots in Mexico and has few problems in its host country.
+The Mexican Jewish community has strong roots in Mexico and has few problems in the country.
 Openly Jewish people serve prominently in government positions and are found in most spheres of Mexico's business, intellectual and artistic communities.
 One U.S. born Jew by the name of Sidney Franklin became a popular bullfighter in the early 1920s.
 There are occasional clashes between the Jewish community and others in Mexico but these are generally solved peacefully.
 There is an Interfaith Council to help with these issues.
 While the Catholic Church is dominant both religiously and culturally, it does not suppress the worship or other activities of other religious groups.
 The only challenges the community faces are intermarriage and migration out of the country.
 However, Latin American popular culture can resent apparent Jewish economic success, with the community associated with international capital and international influence.

 Jews in Mexico are less united than those in the United States and Canada.
 Among those descended from immigrants, social divisions remain, based on place of origin despite unification efforts.
 Those from Aleppo, Damascus and the Balkans and Eastern Europe have their own synagogues and other institutions.
 However, the main split is between the Ashkenazim from Russia, Poland, Germany and other parts of Europe from the Sephardim, mostly from Italy and the former Ottoman Empire.
 The Ashkenazim subdivide among political and ideological axes and tend to be more liberal and secular.
 They founded several newspapers and other publications such as Mexikaner Idish Lebn, Radikaler Arbeter Tzenter, Unzer Lebn and others to express these different views.
 The Sephardim tend to be more patriarchal, less well educated and more religiously observant.
 Those from Syria are further subdivided into Halebis or Maguen David from Aleppo and the Shamis or Monte Sinai from Damascus.

 Despite ethnic identification all identify as Mexican as well, seeing the two as complementary rather than conflicting.
 Literature written by Mexican and other Latin American Jewish writers tend to explore the question of what it means to be a Jew in the region.
 These authors include Sonia Chocron, Alicia Freilich de Segal, Jacqueline Goldberg, Martha Kornblith, Elisa Lerner and Blanca Strepponi.
 Author Rosa Nissan has written a number of books related to growing up Jewish in Mexico include Novia que te vea and its sequel Hisho que te Nazca.